-If students have any issues they wish to raise about the school, they should contact one of their School Council Representatives.
-Alternatively, they can feedback through their Class representatives who attend these meetings as their representative a week before the Student Council meeting.
+If students have any issues they wish to raise, they should contact their Student Council

+Representatives.
+Alternatively, they can provide feedback through their Class Representatives, who will attend monthly meetings as their class representatives.

-XV School Boarding Facility
+16. School Boarding Facility

 We at SIS offer weekday (5-day) as well as full (7-day) boarding for boys and girls from grade 5 to DP2.
 5-day boarders come to school on Sunday evenings/Monday mornings and go back home on Friday evenings after a five-day comprehensive residential programme.
 This program allows students to have a balance of both residential as well as quality time with their parents during weekends.
 The residential students have access to all school sports facilities as well as academic support.
 We provide a balanced diet for the students.
-There is a separate breakfast for boarders apart from the regular breakfast for dinner vegetarian and non-vegetarian will be served.
+There is a separate breakfast for boarders apart from the regular breakfast, for dinner vegetarian and non-vegetarian will be served.
 Trained dorm parents for both boys and girls are on campus.
 The School nurse is available on call and we have tie-ups with the nearby hospitals. (olive and continental).
 Bullying and ragging are strictly not allowed.
 No valuable and unauthorized items are allowed in the dorm.